rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 While Sinatra defines methods such as `get`, `post`, `status`, `redirect`, and so on, RSpec defines methods like `describe`, `it`, `expect`, and `eq` (equal).

-Using these methods we can describe our expectations about our code, and execute them.
+Using these methods we can describe our expectations about our code and execute them.
 In RSpec's thinking, that's what tests are all about: expressing our expectations about the behaviour of our code.
 We *describe* the class `User`, and specify our expectations.